lauralaqui/lauralaqui/README.md

 <h2 align="left">Hey, I'm Laura 👋 </h2>

-Following a break to explore various aspects of the tech industry and beyond, I'm excited about reimmersing myself in front-end development.
-I'm currently enrolled in Scrimba's Frontend Developer Career Path, a self-paced bootcamp covering JavaScript, React, Firebase, RESTful APIs and UI design.
-Browse through my repositories to see what I've been working on lately.

 <p align="left">📚 Currently learning: Accessibility, Next.js & Storybook.js <br> 🎲 Fun fact: I love cooking everything from scratch and feeding the people I love</p>

 ###